McTavishLab/physcraper/How_to_start.md

     (! set PATH=%PATH%:  it takes the current path and sets PATH to it.)

 3. download PhyScraper using the command line:
-     * as a normal package: `wget 'https://github.com/McTavishLab/physcraper.git'`
+     * as a normal package: `git clone https://github.com/McTavishLab/physcraper.git`
-     * as a git repository: `wget 'git@github.com:McTavishLab/physcraper.git'`
+     * as a git repository: `git clone 'git@github.com:McTavishLab/physcraper.git'`

-4. install requirements and dependencies:
+4. install python requirements and dependencies:

     run from within the physcraper main folder: